mascarenhas/alien/doc/alien.md

 it will use this userdata as the buffer (be careful with that).

 After making a buffer you can pass it in place of any argument of *string* or *pointer* type.

+You can access the i-th character of a buffer with `buf[i]`, and you can set its value with `buf[i] = v`.
+Notice that these are C characters (bytes), not Lua 1-character strings, so you need to use `string.char` and `string.byte` to convert between Lua characters and C characters. **Access to Alien buffers from Lua is 1-based, not 0-based**.

+You can also get and set other values by using `buf:get(offset, type)`, and set it by `buf:set(offset, val, type)`.
+The offset is in bytes, *not* in elements, so if *buf* has three `int` values: their offsets are 1, 5 and 9, respectively, assuming each `int` is four bytes long.

+All get and set operations do no bounds-checking, so be extra careful, or use the safer `alien.array` abstraction that is built on top of buffers.

+To get back the contents of the buffer you use `buf:tostring(len, offset)`.
+Both arguments are optional: the first gives the number of characters to return;
+if omitted, the buffer is treated as a C string, and the contents up to the first NUL is returned.
-To get back the contents of the buffer you use `buf:tostring`, and again you can either pass the number of characters to read from the buffer or don't pass anything, which treat the buffer as a C string (read until finding a *\0*).
-You can also call `buf:len`, which calls *strlen* on the buffer.
+The second argument gives the offset to start at within the buffer, and defaults to the start of the buffer (1).
+You can also call `buf:len`, which calls `strlen` on the buffer.
 Finally, `tostring(buf)` is the same as `buf:tostring()`.

+To get a pointer to a buffer, use `buf:topointer(offset)`; the argument is optional, defaulting to 1.

 An example of how to use a buffer: